Alpha-Cluster Model, Charge Symmetry of Nuclear Force and Single Particle Bound State Potential in Symmetrical Nuclei: INTRODUCTION

 \section{INTRODUCTION}

-It is well known that nuclear properties are described in the framework of three different representations of nucleon arrangements \cite{1}, the mean field representation, the liquid drop model and the $\alpha$-cluster model.
-In analysis of one nucleon transfer reactions $A(a,b)B$ where $A=B+n/p$ and $b=a+n/p$, one has to use the mean filed representation where neutrons and protons move independently in the mean field.
+It is well known that nuclear properties are described in the framework of three different representations of nucleon arrangements \cite{1}, the mean field representation, the nucleon liquid drop model and the $\alpha$-cluster model.
+In analysis of one nucleon transfer reactions $A(a,b)B$, where $A=B+n/p$ and $b=a+n/p$, one has to use the mean filed representation where neutrons and protons move independently in the mean field.
 The nuclear mean field is described by the Woods-Saxon (W-S) potential due to the single particle model \cite{2} with parameters of radius $r_0$ , diffuseness $a_0$ and depth $V_0$ depicting experimental charge distribution.
-The standard Distorted Wave Born Approximation (DWBA) approach \cite{3,4}, used in the analysis of differential cross sections of one nucleon transfer reactions, suggests that the nucleon wave function with a factor $S^{1/2}$ where $S$ is the spectroscopic factor (SF), is equal to the overlap function of the nuclei $A$ and $B$. $S$ is obtained by dividing the experimental cross section of the reaction at the main scattering peak by the calculated one.
-The experimental binding energy of the nucleon (neutron/proton) $\varepsilon_{n/p}$ in a nucleus $A$ is used as the eigenvalue in the $\rm Shr\ddot{o}dinger$ equation for the bound state.
+The standard Distorted Wave Born Approximation (DWBA) approach \cite{3}, with its implementation in a well known programm DWUCK\cite{4} and its modifications, is used in the analysis of differential cross sections of one nucleon transfer reactions.
+The approach suggests that the nucleon wave function is normalized with $S$ which is the spectroscopic factor (SF).
+In DWBA analysis $S$ is obtained by dividing the experimental cross sections of the reaction at the main scattering peak by the calculated one.
+The experimental binding energy of the nucleon (neutron/proton) $\varepsilon_{n/p}$ in a nucleus $A$ is used as the eigenvalue in the $\rm Shr\ddot{o}dinger$ equation for the bound state $A=B+n/p$.